tedroppelmann/EDD-T1/README.md

 # Max Tree and filtering

+This programme uses the Max Tree data structure to segment a greyscale image, and then uses this tree to generate a new image, to which a particular filter is applied.

 ## Requirements

 You need to have installed the `libpng` library to read the an image as a matrix.